serenacao/SALAD/design/concepts/ChallengeDefinition/ChallengeDefinition.md

 **actions**

-createChallenge(creator: User, level: number, exercise: string, info: AnaerobicInfo, RepAerobicInfo or DistanceAerobicInfo, daysPerWeek: number, weeks: number)
+createChallenge(name: string, creator: User, level: number, exercise: string, info: AnaerobicInfo, RepAerobicInfo or DistanceAerobicInfo, daysPerWeek: number, weeks: number)

-**requires** level is an integer in \{1, 2, 3\}, all fields in info are positive numbers, daysPerWeek and weeks are positive integers
+**requires** level is an integer in \{1, 2, 3\}, all fields in info are positive numbers, daysPerWeek and weeks are positive integers, name is nonempty string

-**effect** creates a new Challenge with the given fields, Open set to False, calculates Points based on level and BonusPoints based on level, daysPerWeek and weeks; creates a new Part for every week and day of the challenge with Completers set to an empty set
+**effect** creates a new Challenge with the given fields, Open set to False, calculates Points based on level and BonusPoints based on level, daysPerWeek and weeks; sets DateCreated to the date this action is called

 openChallenge(challenge: Challenge)